Professional wrestling holds: Bulldog choke

 Also known as a Bulldog headlock in BJJ, the wrestler, like a guillotine choke, tucks the other wrestlers head under their armpit.
 But unlike the standard guillotine choke, the wrestler tucks the other wrestler's head so that the face the opposite direction of a guillotine choke.
 Mainly used as a setup for the bulldog, this move has been used commonly in MMA and other sports.
 Often at times, this move can be confused with a side headlock.
-AEW wrestler Jon Moxley uses this move as a finisher sometimes while taking the opponent down with and then transitioning from a sleeper hold or rear naked choke.
+AEW wrestler Jon Moxley uses this move as a finisher sometimes while transitioning into it from already having applied a sleeper hold or rear naked choke using either move to take the opponent down.

 Corner foot choke

 The wrestler pushes their standing or seated opponent into the turnbuckle and extends their leg, choking their opponent while using the top two ropes for support.
 This attack is illegal and results in a wrestler's disqualification, should the move not be broken by a count of five.
+William Regal used a variation where he would face the opposite direction while distracting the referee, allowing him to maintain the choke for a prolonged period of time.

 For some flexible wrestlers, a variation of this move can be performed while standing in the performance of a standing split.
 Another variant performed by Dana Brooke is done in a handstand position while she chokes the opponent with one foot.